fusionpbx/fusionpbx-docs/source/features/features.rst

 Call Routing
 --------------

-Send the call different directions or perform actions based on reading the caller id info or other call information. (see `Dialplan Manager:`_)
+Send the call different directions or perform actions based on reading the caller id info or other call information. (see `Dialplan Manager`_)

 Call Announced Transfer
 --------------------------------